Pathoschild/smapi-mod-dump/source/~AairTheGreat/Better Panning/README.md

 ```

 When you first enter the farm, the mod will scan for valid panning spots and create the configured file but there could be unreachable spots.
 This is where you can fine tune the file created "DataFiles\MyCoolFishingFarmMapMod.json" and remove unreachable spots.

+#### configVersion
+Don't modify.
+This is used to update the config file if new settings are added.
+- Default Value: 2

 ### Overview of treasure json file
 Everyone loves treasure!
 Therefore, it's time to talk about how the configuration file is put together.
 Here is the general workflow: